plger/iPSCpoweR/README.md

 <p><img src="vignettes/ROC.png"/></p>
 <p>By default, the function will plot the median sensitivity and specificity at sliding p-values (the line and points), as well as the 0.05 and 0.95 quantiles across the different permutations (the shaded area).
 You can disable the shaded area with <code>qprobs=NA</code>.
 See <code>?getPermROC</code> for more options.</p>

+## Note of caution

+Because of multiple testing correction, the significance of a statistical test performed on one gene depends on that of other genes.
+This makes the kind of power analysis that `iPSCpoweR` does tricky, because the FDR/q-values obtained are influence by the magnitude of the spiked-in differential expression.
+For this reason, the sensitivity and specificity given by the simulations should be interpreted with caution.
+Depending on the magnitude of the changes in your particular case, your real power might be greater or lower than that given by simulations.
+The simulations results should therefore chiefly be used to compare experimental settings and analysis methods, and to get a rough idea of your power.

 <br/><br/><br/>

 ## Using a different DEA method in the permutations

-By default, permutations are done using edgeR, and without any pre-filtering of the tested genes.
-The functions however give the user the possibility of changing this in two ways.

-### Filtering genes before testing

-In both functions, you can use the `filter` argument to set a pre-testing filtering rule.
-The argument should be passed a function which will be applied to each row of the expression matrix, and should return TRUE if the row is to be kept (tested), and false otherwise.
-For instance, `filter=function(x){ sum(x>10)>2}` would only include genes that have more than 10 fragments in more than 2 samples.

-### Using a custom DEA function

-The permutation analysis calls the `edgeRwrapper` function to perform the DEA.
+The permutation analysis calls the `edgeRwrapper` function to perform the DEA by default.
 This function can be replaced by a custom function, or by some of the other functions already implemented (see below), using the `DEAfunc` argument of either `DEA.permutateIndividuals` or `DEA.permutateClones`.
 For custom functions, the output should be a data.frame with genes as row.names (in the same order in which they were initially given), and the following columns: `logFC`, `PValue`, `FDR`.
 The best way to get started writing your own function is too look at `edgeRwrapper` or `voomWrapper`.

 #### Using the duplicateCorrelation approach for multiple clones